sumanta2/djangoTelusko/mysite/ReadMe.txt

 this django code are do following Telusko Youtube channel

-video need continue leter :11th cannot understand this video properly
+video complete :11th

+to solve the problem and properly make app(separate project component in django): https://youtu.be/L7D50lzcG5s